On Unitary Monodromy of Second-Order Ordinary Differential Equations

-In one direction, we will show that for subgroups $G\subset\op{GL}(2,\Comp)$ for which the natural representation of $G$ on $\Comp^2$ is \emph{reducible}, the rescaled group $G'$ must be contained within either $\op{SO}_2$ or the group $\Real\rtimes\Real^\times\subset\op{SL}(2,\Real)$ of real, upper-triangular matrices; if the representation of $G$ on $\Comp^2$ is \emph{irreducible}, we will show that unitarity is instead equivalent to a set of easily-verified trace conditions on an arbitrary set $S\subset G$ of generators.
-In a different direction, we show that unitarity is equivalent to a strict criterion on the real dimension of the algebra $A$ generated by $G'$.
-In both cases, we identify the Hermitian form $H$ preserved by $G$.
+In one direction, we show that for subgroups $G\subset\GL(2,\CC)$ for which the natural representation of $G$ on $\CC^2$ is \emph{reducible}, the rescaled group $G'$ must be contained within either $\SO(2)$ or the group $\RR\rtimes\RR^\times\subset\SL(2,\RR)$ of real, upper-triangular matrices; if the representation of $G$ on $\CC^2$ is \emph{irreducible}, we will show that unitarity is instead equivalent to a set of easily-verified trace conditions on an arbitrary set of generators.
+In a different direction, we show that these same constraints can be expressed as a more natural algebraic statement about $G'$: for both reducible and irreducible cases, unitarity is equivalent to a strict criterion on the real dimension of the algebra $A$ generated by $G'$.

-Our results provide insight into the point-spectra of any second-order holomorphic differential operator; we study two archetypal examples in the following section.
-For the Lam\'e equation~\eqref{eqn:lameAlgebraic}, where $G$ is generated by a set $\{P,Q,R\}$ of complex reflections whose product $PQR$ is parabolic, our result corresponds to that of Beukers~\cite{beukers2007unitary}, written above as Proposition~\ref{prop:beukers}.
-For the Heun equation~\eqref{eqn:Heun} with $\alpha,\beta,\gamma,\delta,\eps\in\QQ$ and a monodromy group $G$ acting irreducibly on $\mathbb{C}^2$, our result corresponds to the criterion for unitarity using Fricke parameters~\cite[Sec.~4]{reiter2011halphenstransformmiddleconvolution}.

-One direction of our general theorem follows straightforwardly from Proposition~\ref{prop:prop1}:
+One direction of our general theorem follows straightforwardly from Proposition~\ref{prop:prop1}.
+We note that $G$ is unitary if and only if $G'$ is unitary and $|\det g| = 1$ for all $g\in G$, so we can restrict to subgroups $G\subset\SL(2,\CC)$ without any loss of generality.

-\begin{lemma} Suppose $G\subset\op{SL}(2,\Comp)$ is unitary, in the sense of Definition~\ref{def:unitary}.
-Then all elements of $G$ have real trace. \end{lemma} \begin{proof} Suppose $G\subset\op{U}(H)$ for a nondegenerate Hermitian form $H$.
+\begin{lemma} Suppose $G\subset\SL(2,\CC)$ is unitary, in the sense of Definition~\ref{def:unitary}.
+Then all elements of $G$ have real trace. \end{lemma} \begin{proof} Suppose $G\subset\U(H)$ for a nondegenerate Hermitian form $H$.
 If $H$ is indefinite, for one, it is conjugate to the form $H_0$ of Proposition~\ref{prop:prop1}.
-But then $G$ is conjugate to a subgroup of $\op{U}(H_0)\simeq \op{U}_1\otimes\op{SL}(2,\Real)$; since $G\subset\op{SL}(2,\Comp)$ by hypothesis, it must in fact be conjugate to a subgroup of $\op{SL}(2,\Real)$, from which the claim follows.
+But then $G$ is conjugate to a subgroup of $\U(H_0)\simeq \U_1\otimes\SL(2,\RR)$; since $G\subset\SL(2,\CC)$ by hypothesis, it must in fact be conjugate to a subgroup of $\SL(2,\RR)$, from which the claim follows.

-If $H$ is definite, it is conjugate to the Euclidean form (up to sign), and $G$ is conjugate to a subgroup of $\op{SU}_2$.
-Any element of $\op{SU}_2$ has eigenvalues $\lambda,\lambda^{-1}\in S^1$, which implies our result. \end{proof}
+If $H$ is definite, it is conjugate to the Euclidean form (up to sign), and $G$ is conjugate to a subgroup of $\SU_2$.
+Any element of $\SU_2$ has eigenvalues $\lambda,\lambda^{-1}\in S^1$, which implies our result. \end{proof}

-The converse of Lemma~\ref{lem:realtraces} does \emph{not} generally hold: indeed, consider the matrices
+The converse of Lemma~\ref{lem:realtraces} does not generally hold: indeed, consider the matrices

 It is clear that $P$, $Q$, and all products thereof have real trace.
 However, suppose they both preserve a Hermitian form